dockersamples/global-2018-hol/beginner-linux/part-three.md

 This YAML file defines our entire stack: the architecture of the services, number of instances, how everything is wired together, how to handle updates to each service.
 It is the source code for our application design.
 A few items of particular note:

-- Near the top of the file you will see the line "services:".
+- Near the top of the file, you will see the line "services:".
 These are the individual application components.
-In the voting app we have redis, db, vote, result, worker, and visualizer as our services.
+In the voting app, we have redis, DB, vote, result, worker, and visualizer as our services.
-- Beneath each service are lines that specify how that service should run:
+- Beneath each service is lines that specify how that service should run:
   - Notice the familiar term *image* from earlier labs?
 Same idea here: this is the container image to use for a particular service.
   - *Ports* and *networks* are mostly self-explanatory although it is worth pointing out that these networks and ports can be privately used within the stack or they can allow external communication to and from a stack.<sup id="a2">[2](#fn-network)</sup>
-  - Note that some services have a line labeled *replicas*: this indicates the number of instances, or tasks, of this service that the Swarm managers should start when the stack is brought up.
+  - Note that some services have a line labelled *replicas*: this indicates the number of instances, or tasks, of this service that the Swarm managers should start when the stack is brought up.
 The Docker engine is intelligent enough to automatically load balance between multiple replicas using built-in load balancers.
 (The built-in load balancer can, of course, be swapped out for something else.)

 Ensure you are in the `manager1` manager terminal and do the following: